learn-co-curriculum/status-codes-javascript/README.md

 ### Relation to Rack

 In Rack, we are able to set the response's status code by just setting the status_code attribute.
 By default, Rack sets a status code of `200`.
-But when a user selects a route that doesn't exist, we need to set the `status_code` to `404`.
+But when a user selects a route that doesn't exist, we need to set the `status` to `404`.

 ```ruby
 class Application